Research Labs & Centers, Research Areas

 Human Computer Interaction (HCI)

 Human Computer Interaction research focuses on data-driven approaches to empowering the seamless integration of the digital realm and the physical world with an emphasis on designing technologies that better fulfill human needs and values.
 The major research areas include interactive data visualization, augmented reality, affective computing, computational linguistics, and HCI techniques for healthcare, education, e-commerce, robotics, and social welfare.
-Visit Human-Computer Interaction Initiative.
+Visit Human-Computer Interaction Group.

 Networking and Computer Systems (NE)

 Faculty members in Networking and Computer Systems are conducting cutting edge research that is at the heart of the Information Technology revolution.
 Their research covers wide and well integrated topics that can be classified as follows: networking equipment, networking applications, networking protocols and networking security.
+See SyMLab Group and System Networking Research Group.

 Software Technologies (ST)

 Software Technologies are pervasive in that virtually all applications involving the digital computer require software to make the hardware components function properly.
 They can be modified more easily than hardware to adapt to changes in applications or to support additional features.
 Research in this area includes computer music, cryptography and security, internet computing and software engineering.
+See also CASTLE Research Group.

 Theoretical Computer Science (TH)